FelipeSBarros/DomesticEconomy/README.md

 :heavy_check_mark: You can register a **month summary in a graphical way** of your expenses (see `/plot` comand);
 :heavy_check_mark: You can **send sql query** by message (see `/sql` comand);
 :heavy_check_mark: You can **backup your database** (see `/backup` comand);
-:heavy_check_mark: you can use it on a group chat with people yout share your expenses and incomes:couple:; :warning: This is already integrated in `master` branch;
+:heavy_check_mark: you can use it on a group chat with people yout share your expenses and incomes:couple:; :warning: **This is already integrated in `master` branch**;
 :heavy_check_mark: you can Have this chatbot deploy in [pythonanywherer](www.pythonanywhere.com) with a **flask** webhook;
 :heavy_check_mark: you can Have a **timeseries** graphs of all your expenses and incomes using[see chatbot-functions](#chatbot-functions);